School Highlights

 What is the acceptance rate of Instituto Tecnologico de Puerto Rico-Recinto De San Juan?

-The acceptance rate of Instituto Tecnologico de Puerto Rico-Recinto De San Juan is 84%, which is equal to the state average of 84%.
+The acceptance rate of Instituto Tecnologico de Puerto Rico-Recinto De San Juan is 63%, which is lower than the state average of 77%.

 What is Instituto Tecnologico de Puerto Rico-Recinto De San Juan's ranking?

-Instituto Tecnologico de Puerto Rico-Recinto De San Juan ranks among the top 20% of community college in Puerto Rico for: Least expensive tuition, Average community college minority breakdown and Highest graduate earnings (10 years post graduation).
+Instituto Tecnologico de Puerto Rico-Recinto De San Juan ranks among the top 20% of community college in Puerto Rico for: Least expensive tuition and Average community college minority breakdown.

 Recent Articles